wickhill/jump-to-conclusions-app/README.md

 ## User Stories

-**Elevator Pitch App**: As a Recruiter, I want to see an app that showcases the skills and personality of the candidate.
+**Showcasing Skills**: As a Recruiter, I want to see an app that demonstrates the candidate's skills and personality effectively.

-**Fun With Friends**: As a User, I have some spare time with which I'd like to have casual, non-demanding fun that I can also take screen-shots of and share with friends.
+**Casual Entertainment**: As a User, I want a fun and easy-going app that I can enjoy in my spare time and share amusing moments with friends.

-**Nostalgia**: As a User/Recruiter that is interested in seeing a concept from one of my favorite films ("Office Space") come to life.
+**Nostalgia**: As a User who loves the film "Office Space," I want to see a concept from the movie brought to life in a creative and engaging way.

-**Replay-ability**: As a User, the hidden "cheeves" (achievements) sprinkled into the game, as well as my personal player history, encourage me to come back and play again!
+**Replay Valie**: As a User, I want the app to include hidden achievements and a personal history feature to encourage me to return and play again.

 <p align="right">(<a href="#top">back to top</a>)</p>